simmac/threema-msgapi-sdk-java/README.md

 ## Contributing
 Nice to see you want to contribute.
 We may periodically send patches to Threema to make it possible for them to implement them in the official SDK version.

-## Other platforms (PHP and Python):
+## Other platforms (PHP and Python)
-All repositories are no longer maintained by the Threema GmbH.
-However, the community has forked the repositories for every platform where they are maintained unofficially.
+All repositories on GitHub are no longer maintained by the Threema GmbH.
+However, the community has forked the repositories of all platforms and they are now maintained unofficially.

-You can find the PHP repository [here](https://github.com/rugk/threema-msgapi-sdk-php)
+You can find the PHP repository at [rugk/threema-msgapi-sdk-php](https://github.com/rugk/threema-msgapi-sdk-php)

-and the Python repository [here](https://github.com/lgrahl/threema-msgapi-sdk-python)
+and the Python repository [lgrahl/threema-msgapi-sdk-python](https://github.com/lgrahl/threema-msgapi-sdk-python).